OutSystems/docs-product/src/ref/apis/auto/binarydata-api.final.md

+---
+summary: Provides Actions to manipulate BinaryData contents, such as retrieving the length or transforming binary content into Text.
+tags:
+---

 # BinaryData API

-For Platform Version 9.0.99.11.
-Provides Actions to manipulate BinaryData contents, such as retrieving the length or transforming binary content into Text.
+Provides Actions to manipulate BinaryData contents, such as retrieving the length or transforming binary content into Text or Base64.

 ## Summary